harrisonhoward/plex-rpc-js/README.md

 **IT GIVES POTENTIAL ATTACKERS ACCESS TO YOUR ACCOUNT**\
 *All our code is available for public eyes and does not maliciously use your token*
 ![Step5](https://i.imgur.com/UsAAgYR.png)
-6. Paste this in the respective "token" value in `CONFIG.js`
+6. Paste this in the respective "token" value in `process.env` or the setup tool

 ### Why do I choose token over passwords?
 I've tried using passwords with authenticators (you've probably seen, "enter the pin on screen at https://plex.tv/link").
 This worked sometimes but not all the time.
 It was so unreliable I decided not to go with it.\